sarthak-panda/Delay-Analysis-and-Area-Optimalization-of-Netlist-/README.md

 # For Part B
  g++ main.cpp -o main.o<br>
  ./main.o B path to circuit file path to gate delays file path to delay constraint file path to minimum area file
+# Testcases
+We have given 4 testcases as a sample